UK government’s conversion therapy mess embarrasses us all

 While pseudo-scientific attempts of conversion therapy have been documented from as early as the 19th century, it’s been comprehensively established that it’s not possible to change a person’s sexuality.
 Any process that purports to be able to change someone’s sexuality from one thing to another is emotional and psychological abuse dressed up in the language of therapy, counselling, and religion.
 Any attempt at ‘conversion’ of sexuality is particularly damaging for young people.

-As the LGBTQ community has made equality gains in the UK, it’s one of the biggest priorities remaining – protecting young queer kids from damaging pseudo-medical interventions.
+As the LGBTQ community has made equality gains in the UK, a ban on conversion therapy is one of the biggest priorities remaining – protecting young queer kids from damaging pseudo-medical interventions.

 A number of countries around the world have already banned Conversion Therapy – around 14 at last count.